The employee guide to Canadian payroll year-end (2025)

 2. What is box 40 on my T4?

-Taxable Benefits are identified as such on your pay statements.
-When you add up the items identified as Taxable Benefits on your pay statements, you should arrive at the total in box 40.
+Taxable benefits are identified as such on your pay statements.
+When you add up the items identified as taxable benefits on your pay statements, you should arrive at the total in box 40.
 If your total is not the same as box 40, please contact your payroll team or manager.

 For more information on how taxable benefits and allowances appear on your T4, go to the CRA’s Benefits and Allowances Chart.